 Recently we started developing the MMF Estonia network.
 If you're interested get in touch via email at info[at]artsplmf.com and follow our activities on Facebook!

-Currently we are also building up a series of educational events (conferences, seminars, lectures ect) for the Kadaka Conference Center in Tallinn.
+Currently we are also coordinating a series of educational and cultural events (conferences, seminars, lectures, concerts etc.) for the Kadaka Conference Center in Tallinn.